 Transport can be provided by:

 Access to adult social services transport is via referral only from adult social care teams.
-If you would like to receive more information regarding adult social care services and assessments please see access to adult social care.
+If you would like to receive more information regarding adult social care services and assessments please see our Adult Health & Social Care pages.

 A charge may be made dependent on individual circumstances.
 This is assessed by adult social care teams prior to referral.

 Travel passes and services for older people and people with disabilities

 This entitles you to a one-third discount for you and oneaccompanying adult on most fares.
 If you are registered blind or visually impaired you and a companion are entitled to this discount even if you don't have a card.